-This exhibit features a sampling of classic movie posters from the Dresden Theatre, a long-standing theater in downtown Sequim.
-Autographed photographs of several of the movie stars featured in the posters, including Judy Garland, Hedy Lamarr, Clark Gable, Ronald Reagan and Errol Flynn, are also on display, courtesy of Helen Bucher.
+This now-virtual exhibit features a sampling of classic movie posters from the Dresden Theatre, a long-standing theater in downtown Sequim.
+Autographed photographs of several of the movie stars featured in the posters, including Judy Garland, Hedy Lamarr, Clark Gable, Ronald Reagan and Errol Flynn, are courtesy of Helen Bucher.

 The Dresden Theatre, now the Gazette Building on the south side of Washington Street, opened its doors on August 8, 1935.
 Its first feature was "The Hoosier Schoolmaster" starring Norman Foster and Gabby Hayes.